MagnusPladsen/basekit-ui/README.md

 We welcome contributions from the community!
 Please refer to the contribution guidelines for more information.

 ## License
-FlexiStyle is open-source software licensed under the MIT License.
+CleanUI is open-source software licensed under the MIT License.